naganandy/graph-based-deep-learning-literature/conference-publications/folders/surveys/cognn_corr21/README.md

 ```
 @article{cognn_corr21,
-author    = {Quentin Cappart and Didier Chételat and Elias Khalil and Andrea Lodi and Christopher Morris and Petar Velickovic},
+author    = {Quentin Cappart and Didier Chetelat and Elias Khalil and Andrea Lodi and Christopher Morris and Petar Velickovic},
 title     = {Combinatorial optimization and reasoning with graph neural networks},
 journal   = {CoRR},
 volume    = {abs/2102.09544},